appclacks/maizAI/README.md

 The CLI (and MaizAI API) allows you to manage chunks: listing chunks for a document using `maizai document list-chunks`.

 You can now query the rag using the conversation API.
 In this example, we ask the RAG information about Mathieu Corbin, and limit the number of chunks returned to 1.
-The data retrieved will replace the `{maizai_rag_data}` placeholder in the prompt.
+The data retrieved will replace the `{ragdata}` placeholder in the prompt.

 ```
 maizai conversation